What is Zoroastrianism?

 There is disagreement among scholars as to exactly when and where Zarathustra lived, but most agree that he lived in eastern Iran around the sixth century BC.

 Zoroastrianism became the official religion of the Persian Empire, but it virtually disappeared in Persia after the Muslim invasion of 637 AD.
 Only about 10,000 survive in remote villages in Iran, but over the centuries many sought religious freedom in India.
+(See Islam)

 The Zoroastrian sacred text is the Avesta ("Book of the Law"), a fragmentary collection of sacred writings.
 Compiled over many centuries, the Avesta was not completed until Persia's Sassanid dynasty (226-641 AD).